Metohija: Modern

-The area was taken by the Kingdom of Montenegro in the 1912 First Balkan War except for the Prizren area, conquered by Kingdom of Serbia.
+Much of the area was taken by the Kingdom of Montenegro in the 1912 First Balkan War except for the Prizren area, conquered by the Kingdom of Serbia.
 During the First World War, Montenegro was conquered by the Austro-Hungarian forces in 1915.
 The Central Powers were pushed out of Metohija by the Serbian Army in 1918.
 Montenegro subsequently joined the Kingdom of Serbia, which was followed by the formation of the Kingdom of Serbs, Croats and Slovenes.
 The Kingdom was reformed into the Kingdom of Yugoslavia in 1929.
 The Kingdom suffered an Axis invasion during World War II in 1941, and the region of Metohija was incorporated into Italian-controlled Albania, with the Italians employing the "Vulnetari", an Albanian volunteer militia, to control the villages.
 After Italy's treaty with the Allies in 1943, the Germans took direct control over the region, supported by the local Albanian collaborationists (Balli Kombëtar).
-After numerous rebellions of Serb Chetniks and Yugoslav Partisans, Metohija was captured by Serb forces in 1944.
+After numerous rebellions of Serb Chetniks and Yugoslav Partisans, Metohija was liberated from Nazi occupation by the Partisans in November 1944.
 In 1946, it became part of Serbia's Autonomous Province of Kosovo and Metohija, within the transitional Democratic Federal Yugoslavia.

 On 17 February 2008, representatives of Kosovo Albanians, declared Kosovo's independence and subsequently adopted the Constitution of Republic of Kosovo, which came into effect on 15 June 2008.
 Serbia still considers Metohija part of its territory.